Guide to Work, Study, Travel and Living Abroad

 Wine

-Regarding those prolific wines, AOC Languedoc wines make up many denominations and you could easily dedicate weeks to exploring the region just for tastings.
+Regarding those prolific wines, AOC Languedoc wines make up many denominations.
+You could easily dedicate weeks to exploring the region for tastings.
 To help out, here are the main AOC designations within the region: Corbières, Minervois, Coteaux du Languedoc, Fitou, Saint-Chinian, Faugeres, Clairette du Languedoc, Limoux, Cabardes, Malepere, Banyuls, Berlou-Chinian, Clairette de Bellegarde, Collioure, Costières de Nîme, Côtes de la Malepère, and Côtes du Roussillon, among others.

-For events and activities, culinary and beyond, the tourist office is a terrific place with very knowledgeable and helpful staff.
-You may also rent bikes, a pleasant alternative to driving into wine country, or to the coast for those oysters via the Montellier tourism website.
-There are many fine restaurants in Montpellier.
+The tourist office is a terrific place with knowledgeable and helpful staff for events, culinary activities, and beyond.
+You may also rent bikes via the Montpellier tourism website, which is a pleasant alternative to driving into wine country or to the coast for those oysters.
+There are many fine restaurants in Montpellier for all travel budgets.

 Accommodations

-I strongly recommend renting a vacation apartment, which you can do easily via Montpellier’s numerous local or international holiday apartment rental sites, such as Airbnb.com.
-This way you will have a kitchen into which to haul your market catch and enjoy the daily food and wine finds as a local.
+I strongly recommend renting a vacation apartment, which you can easily find via Montpellier's numerous local or international holiday apartment rental sites, such as Airbnb.com.
+This way, you will have a kitchen to haul your market catch and enjoy the daily food and wine finds as a local.
 You can rent an apartment for as low as US$350 a week for a cozy studio or a larger place as luxurious as you wish for US$700 per week.
-Either way, a vacation home rental is almost always more economical than staying in a hotel in our experience.
+Either way, a vacation home rental is more economical than a hotel.

 Related Topics